A neuropsychologist debunks a popular myth about substance abuse and explains how different personality types dictate certain drug addictions.

 After that initial exposure, the girls intended to replicate that first rush in the same environment.
 But, because their brains now knew what to expect, and now associated that high with that particular venue, their reactions became less intense and exciting.
 While home from school one day, one of the girls injected herself in her own bathroom with the same dose she usually took in the school bathroom.
 She died immediately of an overdose.

 This phenomenon is the primary focus of Seaver College psychology professor Jessica Cail’s work—that the mind-body connection influences the effects of drugs beyond mere chemical quantities.
 A familiar setting can signal the brain to protect the body, just as a brand new environment can overwhelm it—regardless of dosage levels.

-“The original [belief about] addiction was that it was a matter of how much your body had been exposed to the chemicals you had taken, and that it was a complete dose-response relationship,” explains the experimental neuropsychologist and drug addiction expert, “but [research shows] that there is an environmental component.
-If you use [drugs] in a certain environment at all times, you become more tolerant and less sensitive to the drugs.”
+“The original about addiction was that it was a matter of how much your body had been exposed to the chemicals you had taken, and that it was a complete dose-response relationship,” explains the experimental neuropsychologist and drug addiction expert, “but shows that there is an environmental component.
+If you use in a certain environment at all times, you become more tolerant and less sensitive to the drugs.”

 Before joining the Pepperdine faculty as an assistant visiting professor in 2009, Cail dedicated most of her time to researching the psychopharmacology of addiction.
 Her expertise in drug codependence developed out of a passion for the mind-body connection, as she explored whether the mind could be used to heal the body and improve the success of treatment without the side effects of medication.